 - What Should I Do with My Second Port?

 - Final Thoughts

-For the rest of this article, I’ll elaborate on the above ideas and give several reasons motherboards have two Ethernet ports.
-I’ll also tell you how to best use both ports and address common questions.
+For the rest of this article, I’ll elaborate on the above ideas and explain why motherboards have two Ethernet ports.
+I’ll also tell you how to use both ports best and address common questions.
 Let’s get started.